jphalford/blog/README.md

 > Lemony Snicket

-A modern Java application is usually a tangle of frameworks whose annotations make even the cleanest code look like the definition of nonesense to the casual observer.
-To exacerbate matters, when the application runs some kind of arcane witchcraft takes place and before you can say "Abracadabra", the application is taking requests, reading messages and shoving things into databases.
+A modern Java application is usually a tangle of frameworks whose annotations make even the cleanest code look like the definition of nonsense to the casual observer.
+When run, a few lines of code can be transformed into an application that takes requests,
-This wouldn't be a problem, but when it vanishes without so much as an `@Goodbye` the programmer needs to work out what went wrong...
+deserialises their contents and updates databases.
+This wouldn't be a problem, but when the application vanishes without so much as an
+`@Goodbye` the programmer needs to work out what went wrong...

 > "What I cannot create, I do not understand"